How to Make a Dice

 Below I show you how to make a paper dice and how the numbers should be arranged - you can also use these instructions to make a wooden dice.

 How To Make A Dice Out Of Paper

 If you are looking to make a dice out of paper at home then follow these instructions to get one that is of the correct configuration.
 The configuration should be correct in terms of where the numbered dots should go in relation to each other - you can find further info on this below.

-In fact you can make a dice out of any material you like and you could even use this template to make and sew up a material dice (furry dice must come back into fashion soon...)
-If you do use this for a material dice then you will need more flaps to sew the dice together so it is worth adding a bit of extra material at each point that the dice joins together.
+You could make a dice out of any material you like, as well as paper, and you could even use this template to make and sew up a material dice.
+If you do use this for a material dice then you will need to have extra flaps to sew up the dice so that you have 2 flaps meeting at each point for seams.

 So if you want to draw up your own dice template then draw six squares in the formation shown above.
 There are other dice template patterns that also work where the squares are joined differently when the template is flat, but I find this one easiest to cut out and they all end up looking the same.